 It is important that you get information and work with your health care provider to decide what treatments are best for you.
 There are many good places to get information including ASOs, hotlines, and websites.
 But be careful about the information you are getting.
 Check it out with your health care provider or other reliable sources to make sure it is accurate.
 Remember, there are no "miracle" cures.
 If it sounds too good to be true, it is probably not true.

-Learning that you are HIV+ may make you feel you have lost control over your life.
+Learning that you are living with HIV may make you feel you have lost control over your life.
 Try not to let this rush you into making decisions when you are still coming to terms with your diagnosis.
 Remember, you are in charge of your own health care.
 You can decide which treatments you use and when to use them.
 Take your time and learn about your options.
 Unless you are very ill and need to make treatment decisions quickly, you have time to think things through.
-For more information, see our article on Considering HIV Treatment .
+For more information, see our fact sheet on Considerations Before Starting HIV Treatment .

 You are not alone.
 Globally, women make up half of all people living with HIV - that's over 17 million women living with HIV.
-In the US, over one million people are HIV+, and approximately one in four people newly diagnosed with HIV are women.
-There are many HIV+ women who can provide information, support, and advice.
+In the US, over one million people are living with HIV, and approximately one in four people newly diagnosed with HIV are women.
+There are many women living with HIV who can provide information, support, and advice.

-Being diagnosed with HIV is life changing.
-HIV is a virus; it does not change the essence of who you are.
+Being diagnosed with HIV is life changing; however, it does not change the essence of who you are.
+HIV is a virus.
 Learn to see yourself as a person living with HIV, not a victim.
 You can do this by getting informed, taking charge of your health care, and learning how to manage HIV.
 There are many resources to help you on this new path (see the resource section below).

 You may find that some of the priorities in your life now change.
 This can be a good thing.
 Facing a serious illness can prompt people to make their lives better.
 Many people living with HIV make favorable changes such as breaking bad habits like drinking too much or smoking .
-As serious as the diagnosis is, there is good reason to have hope that your life will be full and healthy.
+As serious as this chronic condition can be, there is good reason to have hope that your life will be full and healthy.
 Do not give up on yourself or your dreams.

-Quick links to related articles or resources by The Well Project for those seeking information on HIV or HIV Treatment:
+Quick links to related fact sheets or resources by The Well Project for those seeking information on HIV or HIV Treatment: